timofurrer/w1thermsensor/README.md

 ## Usage

-The usage is very simple and the interface clean:
+The usage is very simple and the interface clean..

+### Basic usage with one sensor (implicit)

 ```python
 from ds18b20 import DS18B20